apollographql/rover-init-starters/start-with-typescript/getting-started.md

 ## Running your subgraph locally

 1. Open `schema.graphql` and take a look at your starter schema.
-2. In the terminal, run `npm ci`, then `npm run dev` to start the subgraph server.
+2. In the terminal, run `npm i`, then `npm run dev` to start the subgraph server.
 3. In the browser, go to http://localhost:4001, where the subgraph server is running.
 You'll have access to Apollo Sandbox—a local, in-browser GraphQL playground, where you can run GraphQL operations and test your API as you design it.
 4. In Sandbox, paste the following GraphQL query in the **Operation** section: